Azure/Azure-Sentinel/Solutions/AbuseIPDB/Playbooks/AbuseIPDB-EnrichIncidentByIPInfo/readme.md

 ### Post-Deployment instructions
 #### a.
 Authorize connections
 Once deployment is complete, authorize each connection.

+1. Open playbook which has been deployed
+2. Click API connection on left side blade
-1. Click the Azure Sentinel connection resource
+3. Click the Azure Sentinel connection resource
-2. Click edit API connection
+4. Click edit API connection
-3. Click Authorize
+5. Click Authorize
-4. Sign in
+6. Sign in
-5. Click Save
+7. Click Save
-6. Repeat steps for AbuseIPDBAPI connector API Connection.
+8. Repeat steps for AbuseIPDBAPI connector API Connection
 #### b.
 Configurations in Sentinel
 1. In Azure sentinel, analytical rules should be configured to trigger an incident.
 2. Configure the automation rules to trigger the playbook.